· ·

 The Downsides of Kuta Lombok

 There are unfortunately some very real downsides to visiting Kuta Lombok that travelers should know about before planning their visits.
 There’s a hustle culture in Lombok that you don’t see in Bali, everywhere you go you’ll find kids patrolling the streets and relentlessly hawking goods to tourists.
+I always recommend not buying from children, because they’re being kept out of school to sell things to tourists, and supporting the practice is pretty unethical.

 In one dinner at a restaurant off the main street, you might be stopped by 10 different kids selling bracelets, it’s sad, and the only reason there are so many is because tourists keep buying from them.
 Since it’s a developing area, there are a lot of street dogs and a lot of pollution and litter.
 Hopefully, in a few years as more tourism dollars are poured into the area this will no longer be the case.